bartbartelds/obsidian-writing/competitions/2024-04-01 wergle flomp.md

-After dad had breathed his last, and I made peace with recent past, we ended his unending watch, toasted with well-aged scotch, and buried him underneath the heather one cold morning, in foul weather.
+After dad had breathed his last, and I made peace with recent past, we ended his unending watch, toasted with a well-aged scotch, and buried him under the heather one cold morning, in foul weather.

-The very next spring, we sold the place a couple filled the house with kids to raise with we asked them not to change the state
+The very next spring, we sold the place soon the house filled with kids to raise with love and life and pets galore they brought four full grown labradors

+we asked them to please keep the grounds in the state they had found they promised they most surely would and set about their parenthood